abhi123456781/SafeHelp-Competition/README.md

-# SafeHelp NH
+# SafeHelp NE

-**SafeHelp Nashua** is a public web app designed to help individuals and families in the Nashua, New Hampshire area quickly find **free, local support services** such as food assistance, shelters, crisis support, and mental health care.
+**SafeHelp NE** is a free, open-source civic tech platform that helps people in New England find **local support services** such as food, housing, mental health care, and crisis support.

+Originally launched for Nashua, NH, SafeHelp now supports **multi-city resource data**, and is designed to be expanded by local contributors and volunteers.

 ---

 ## Purpose

 Many people in crisis — especially youth — don’t know where to go for help.
 Resources are scattered, outdated, or not user-friendly.
-SafeHelp Nashua solves this by:
+SafeHelp New England solves this by:

-- Centralizing essential services into one clean, searchable site
+- Centralizing trusted, free support services in one clean interface
-- Providing an **interactive map** with real GPS markers
+- Displaying all locations on an interactive map
-- Offering category filters (like Food, Shelter, Crisis Support)
+- Filtering by category (Food, Shelter, Mental Health, Crisis Support, etc.)
-- Ensuring accessibility across mobile and desktop devices
+- Working on both mobile and desktop for easy access anywhere

 ---

-## Who It’s For
+## Who It's For

-- Individuals facing food insecurity, housing instability, or crisis
-- Teens and young adults seeking youth-friendly help
+- People in need of basic support (food, housing, crisis response)
+- Teens, students, and families in underserved areas
-- Educators, counselors, and local nonprofits who make referrals
+- Teachers, counselors, nonprofits, and outreach workers

 ---

 ## Features

-- **Real Resource Listings** — from verified local data (SNHH, NH Food Bank, etc.)
+- **Verified Local Listings** — real data from organizations in New England
-- **Category Filters** — Food, Shelter, Mental Health, and more
+- **Category Filters** — search by service type instantly
-- **Map View** — Interactive Leaflet map with location pins
+- **Map View** — interactive map with GPS pins and Google Maps links
-- **Responsive Design** — Looks great on phones and desktops
+- **Responsive Design** — mobile- and desktop-friendly UI
+- **Open Submission Form** — anyone can suggest a new resource
+- **Multi-City Support** — contributors can expand SafeHelp to their own towns

 ---